Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: Summary and Conclusions

 While the linear-in-$k$ conventional Rashba model works well at low momenta, our \emph{ab initio} frozen phonon results generally indicate a deviation from the linear-$k$ Rashba split of the three electronic bands beyond a critical wave vector for all polar modes.
 As a result, we find a dome-like behavior of the electron-TO-phonon coupling $g_{n,l}^\mathrm{TO}$ [Eq.~\eqref{eq:galphabeyond}]: beyond the critical wave vector the linear-$k$ growth slows and peaks, subsequently evolving into a $1/k$ decrease [Fig.~\ref{fig:kfRaman}].
 This behavior is due to a $k$-dependent quenching of the angular momentum, as explicitly shown by reducing the three-orbital model to a two-orbital toy model [Eq.~\eqref{eq:deltaEanal} and Fig.~\ref{fig:toymodel}].

 Assuming a rigid band shift for electronic doping, and without introducing electronic screening effects, this deviation from Rashba already entails a dome for $T_c$ as a function of electronic density.
 We remark that this result does not depend crucially on the particular form of the polar mode eigenvector.
 A popular explanation of the dome invokes the proximity to a ferroelectric quantum critical point~\cite{Edge2015}.
 In the simplest picture, the dome is attributed to the change of the frequency of the soft-mode with density, possibly with the structural transition laying below the dome~\cite{setty2022superconducting}.
 This last simplified picture, however, requires that the system breaks inversion symmetry to the right or to the left of the optimum density which, to the best of our knowledge, is not the case.

-In the mechanism we presented the proximity to the ferroelectric quantum critical point is important to have a soft-mode in the first place, which increases $\lambda_\mathrm{BCS}\propto 1/\omega_\mathrm{TO}^2$, but it is not responsible for the non-monotonous behavior of $T_c$.
+In the mechanism we presented, the proximity to the ferroelectric quantum critical point is important to have a soft-mode in the first place, which increases $\lambda_\mathrm{BCS}\propto 1/\omega_\mathrm{TO}^2$, but it is not responsible for the non-monotonous behavior of $T_c$.
 Including the hardening with doping increases the agreement with the experimental data of Refs.~\cite{Koonce1967,Schooley1965} [Fig.~\ref{fig:tc}].

-The obtained maximum value of $T_c$, the density at which it peaks, and the characteristic asymmetry of the dome are in surprisingly good agreement with experiments without free parameters [Fig.~\ref{fig:tc}].
+The obtained maximum value of $T_c$, the density at which it peaks, and the characteristic asymmetry of the dome are in surprisingly good agreement with experiments without free parameters [Fig.~\ref{fig:tc}] providing a compelling solution to a more than 50 year old open problem in the field.
 Small deviations remain, which we attribute to several simplifications we have made to avoid introducing more parameters in the theory.
 For example, additional Rashba coupling contributions to the $A_{1g}$ pairing channel can be considered, which will increase $T_c$ and possibly decrease the smaller density at which bulk superconductivity becomes robust.

-Our results place the present pairing mechanism as a leading candidate to explain the observed bulk superconductivity in doped STO, as $\lambda_\mathrm{BCS}$ is both of the right order of magnitude and in the correct range of electronic carrier density.
+It remains an interesting question for future research to find out if the spin-orbit processes neglected [labeled $B$ and $C$ in Eq.~\eqref{eq:Gamman}] can stabilize different pairing symmetries other than the conventional $s$-wave we have considered.

 The approach presented here can be generalized to study the linear coupling characteristics between electrons and FE soft TO modes, as well as the corresponding pairing mechanism in other incipient ferroelectrics.
 A noteworthy example are KTO interfaces, where the linear coupling to the TO mode has recently been invoked for pairing~\cite{liu2022tunable}.